rust-lang/wg-async/src/vision/status_quo/alan_started_trusting_the_rust_compiler_but_then_async.md

 }
 ```

-He runs his project but is suddenly greeted with a runtime error?
-How is this even possible?
-His project doesn't contain any out-of-bounds accesses, he never uses `.unwrap` or `.expect`?
+He runs his project but is suddenly greeted with a runtime error.
+He is quite surprised.
+"How is this even possible?", he thinks.
+"I don't have any out-of-bounds accesses, and I never use `.unwrap` or `.expect`."
 At the top of the error message he sees: `thread 'main' panicked at 'there is no reactor running, must be called from the context of a Tokio 1.x runtime'`

 He searches what "Tokio" is in Rust, and he finds that it also provides an attribute to put on `main`, namely `[tokio::main]`, but what is the difference with `[async_std::main]`?
 His curiosity leads him to watch videos/read blogs/scour reddit,... on why there are multiple runtimes in Rust.
 This leads him into a rabbit hole and now he learns about Executors, Wakers, `Pin`,...
 He has a basic grasp of what they are, but does not have a good understanding of them or how they all fit together exactly.
 These are all things he had not need to know nor heed in C#.
 (Note: there is another story about troubles/confusion that might arise when learning all these things about async: [Alan hates writing a `Stream`](./alan_hates_writing_a_stream.md))